Srk-zz/chatbot/README.md

 ## Credits

-This project was created by [Srikar Veluvali](https://github.com/srikarveluvali) as part of a coding challenge.
+This project was created by [Kathirvel](https://skathir45.netlify.app/) as part of a coding challenge.

 ## License